dptech-corp/Uni-Dock/README.md

 Developed by [DP Technology](https://dp.tech/en), [Hermite®](https://dp.tech/en/product/hermite) is a new-generation drug computing design platform which integrates artificial intelligence, physical modeling and high-performance computing to provide a one-stop computing solution for preclinical drug research and development.
 It integrates the features of Uni-Dock, along with virtual screening workflow for an efficient drug discovery process.

-We provides an online Uni-Dock [academic service](https://labs.dp.tech/projects/uni-dock-serving/) for free and a new-generation drug computing design platform called [Hermite®](https://dp.tech/en/product/hermite).
+Uni-Dock is now available on the new-generation drug computing design platform [Hermite®](https://dp.tech/en/product/hermite) for ultralarge virtual screening.

 For commercial usage and further cooperations, please contact us at bd@dp.tech .